8 Day Trips from Malaga

 Benalmadena offers attractions like the Selwo Marina, where you can see marine wildlife, and the Tivoli World amusement park for family-friendly fun.

-How to Get There: Both towns are a short drive (around 20 minutes) from Malaga.
-Buses run regularly between Malaga and these coastal destinations.
+How to get there: Both towns take about 20 minutes’ driving time from Malaga.
+Buses operate frequently between Malaga and these seaside destinations.

-These day trips from Malaga showcase the beauty of Andalusia.
-Each destination offers something unique.
-So whether you’re craving history, beaches, or adventure, you’ll find it here.
-Make Malaga your base, and explore the best of southern Spain, one day trip at a time.
+These day trips from Malaga emphasise the grandeur of Andalusia.
+Each location has its own distinct taste.
+So whatever your appetite, whether for history, beaches, or action, you’ll find it here.
+Stay in Malaga, and discover southern Spain’s highlights, one day trip at a time.

 More to Explore